webpro/baseplate/README.md

 ### Behavior tests

 There is some highly experimental behavior testing setup in the `/test/jasmine-behavior` folder.
-Essentially, it's Jasmine + jQuery + [jasmine-jquery](https://github.com/velesin/jasmine-jquery).
+Essentially, it's Jasmine + jQuery.
 Run the tests in the browser at `/test/jasmine-behavior`, or from CLI:

     testem -t test/jasmine-behavior/index.html
     testem ci -t test/jasmine-behavior/index.html